imapex/ahod_websvc/README.md

 # ahodserver
-All Hands On Deck Project Web Server
+This creates the Mantle server for running the All Hands On Deck Web Server